moorepants/learn-multibody-dynamics/lagrange.rst

 in both.

-Example: 2D double pendulum with springs and sliding pointmass
+Example: Double pendulum with springs and sliding pointmass

-Because further examples include multiple bodies, we introduce two convenience functions to simplify the code for computing the kinetic energy:
+Because further examples include multiple bodies, two convenience functions are introduced to simplify the code for computing the kinetic energy:

 .. jupyter-execute::